 Dear Falk College Students,

-Earlier this week I met virtually with the Falk Board of Visitors, an advisory panel of alumni and other supporters with a shared commitment to our college and Syracuse University.
+Earlier this week I met virtually with the Falk Advisory Board, an advisory panel of alumni and other supporters with a shared commitment to our college and Syracuse University.
 Both the Chancellor and I acknowledged the tremendous resolve of Falk students, faculty, and staff to make the best of the ever-changing, difficult circumstances we face every day.

 Falk public health professors Brittany Kmush and David Larsen updated the Board on collaborative efforts they are leading to control the spread of COVID-19 on campus.
 Recent public health graduate Caitlin Mogan ’20 explained the critical roles and tireless efforts of the student contact tracers she supervises.